neerajtiwari360/Pulse-Thermography/README.md

 Result
 ![alt text](fig2.png)

- Detail discription in thr .ppt file in the folder
+ Detail discription in the .ppt file of the folder